Boris Yeltsin: Norwegian rocket incident

 In 1995, a Black Brant sounding rocket launched from the Andøya Space Center caused a high alert in Russia, known as the Norwegian rocket incident.
 The Russians were alerted that it might be a nuclear missile launched from an American submarine.
 The incident occurred in the post-Cold War era, where many Russians were still very suspicious of the United States and NATO.
-A full alert was passed up through the military chain of command all the way to Yeltsin, who was notified and the "nuclear briefcase" (known in Russia as Cheget) used to authorize nuclear launch was automatically activated.
+A full alert was passed up through the military chain of command to Yeltsin, who was notified and the "nuclear briefcase" (known in Russia as Cheget) used to authorize nuclear launch was automatically activated.
 Russian satellites indicated that no massive attack was underway and he agreed with advisors that it was a false alarm.